Sitali Pranayama

 Sitali Pranayama is a cooling breath that involves inhaling the breath through the curl of the tongue.
 We breathe as if “drinking” in moisture-rich air, which cools us down – physically and emotionally.

-This practice is said to cool the body, add moisture to the system, and in the wisdom of Ayurveda, soothe a pitta imbalance.
-This practice also reduces fatigue, bad breath, fevers, and high blood pressure.
+This practice is said to cool the body and in the wisdom of Ayurveda, soothe a pitta imbalance.
+This practice also reduces fatigue, bad breath, and fevers.

 The Practice